essingen123/GrooveBox/README.md

 I've been struggling to figure out a memory leak issue that happens when we route away from the canvas and then back to it.

-I plan on rebuilding without react or router to improve performance of the canvas.
+I plan on rebuilding the visualizer without react or router to improve performance of the canvas.